oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-capabilities.md

 Specifies that the [`filter`](../rapid-pro-read.md#filtering-results) query option can be used when listing competitors.

-The `filter` option may be followed by a list of individual reference properties that can be filtered, optionally followed by a [`filter option`](#filter-operations).
+The `filter` option may be followed by a list of individual navigation properties that can be filtered, optionally followed by a [`filter option`](#filter-operations).

 ```rsdl
 service {